 Embree would become a four-year letterman for the Buffaloes, playing immediately as a true freshman in '83 when he earned the school's Lee Willard Award as the school's most outstanding freshman.
 The following year, he earned first-team All-Big 8 honors in setting school single-season records for receptions (51) and receiving yards (680).
 When CU moved to the wishbone on offense for his junior year, his receiving numbers naturally went down but he established himself as one of the premier blocking tight ends in the game.
-He ended his career in the top five in both catches (80)

-the move to the wishbone helped the Buffs to 7-5 and 6-6 records Embree's last two seasons, including appearances in the Freedom and Bluebonnet bowls.
+He ended his career in the top five in both catches (80) and yards (1,116), numbers which still have him in the school's top 20 today.
+After 4-7 and 1-10 records his first two years, the move to the wishbone helped the Buffs to 7-5 and 6-6 records Embree's last two seasons, including appearances in the Freedom and Bluebonnet bowls.
 The 13 wins over the '85 and '86 seasons were one fewer than Colorado had from 1979-84, the 14 being the fewest in college football; McCartney's plan to win with home grown talent had worked, and no one played a bigger role in that than Embree.